twse/random-stuff/README.md

 Unreal ® Engine, Copyright 1998-2018, Epic Games, Inc. All rights reserved.

 Powered by Wwise © 2006 – 2018 Audiokinetic Inc. All rights reserved.

+# Unsupported Software

+## For use of WarpCalc
+Place legal notice/warranty stuff here.